 Employers must ensure that all employees are not only aware of, but are fully trained in, the Company’s Discrimination, Harassment and Bullying policy, so they fully understand how indirect or unintentional discrimination can arise.
 How often do you remind your employees of your policy?
 How seriously do you take complaints?

-If you need advice and guidance on discrimination please view our online guidance for further resources or contact us for assistance.
+If you need advice and guidance on discrimination please view our guidance on religious discrimination for further resources or contact us for assistance.
 Subscribing to myhrdept.co.uk is easy, with packages available that include employment tribunal protection & losses ….simply click here for subscription options or contact us to discuss your requirements.